-To fit the $Q^2$ dependence of the form factors, we explore the $z$-expansion, the dipole ansatz and Pad\'e fits.
+To fit the $Q^2$ dependence of the form factors, we explore the $z$-expansion, the dipole ansatz, and Pad\'e fits.
 Estimates from the $z^{2,3,4}$ truncation of the $z$-expansion give consistent results for the axial form factors and we take final values from the $z^2$ fits to avoid overparameterization.
 For the vector form factors we use the $z^3$ truncation.
 The second order Pad\'e, $P(g,0,2)$, with three free parameters, is found to provide an equally good parameterization.
 The dipole ansatz does not provide a good fit to $G_A(Q^2)$ obtained including the $N \pi$ state when removing the ESC.
-It provides a reasonable fit to the electric form factor, and less so for the magnetic.
+It provides a reasonable fit to the electric form factor, and less so to the magnetic.

 We have carried out two analyses to get charge radii from the form factors, and both sets of results are summarized in Table~\ref{tab:LatCompare}.
-In the first, the $Q^2$ dependence of data from each ensemble is parameterized using the dipole, Pad\'e and $z$-expansion, and the lattice artifacts in the resulting values of the charges and the charge radii due to discretization, finite volume effects, and heavier than physical values of quark masses are then removed by a simultaneous CCFV fit keeping leading order corrections in the three variables $\{a, M_\pi, M_\pi L \}$.
-The results are: (i) the axial charge radius squared, $\rAsq=0.428(53)(30)_{\rm sys}$~fm${}^2$, (ii) the induced pseudoscalar charge, $g_P^\ast=7.9(7)(9)_{\rm sys}$, (iii) the pion-nucleon coupling $\gpNN = 12.4(1.2)$, (iv) the electric charge radius squared, $\expv{r_E^2}^{u-d} = 0.85(12)(19)_{\rm sys} \ {\rm fm}^2$, (v) the magnetic charge radius squared, $\expv{r_M^2}^{u-d} = 0.71(19)(23)_{\rm sys} \ {\rm fm}^2$, and (vi) the magnetic moment $\mu^{u-d} = 4.15(22)(10)_{\rm sys}$.
-They are all consistent with phenomenological/experimental results.
-In the axial channel, for this improved consistency of results and for the form factors to satisfy the PCAC relation between them, it was crucial to include the $N\pi$ state in the removal of ESC.\looseness-1
+In the first, the $Q^2$ dependence of data from each ensemble is parameterized using the dipole, Pad\'e and $z$-expansion, and the lattice artifacts in the resulting values of the charges and the charge radii due to discretization, finite volume effects, and heavier than physical values of quark masses are then removed by simultaneous CCFV fits keeping leading order corrections in the three variables $\{a, M_\pi, M_\pi L \}$.
+The results are the following: (i) the axial charge radius squared, $\rAsq=0.428(53)(30)_{\rm sys}$~fm${}^2$, (ii) the induced pseudoscalar charge, $g_P^\ast=7.9(7)(9)_{\rm sys}$, (iii) the pion-nucleon coupling $\gpNN = 12.4(1.2)$, (iv) the electric charge radius squared, $\expv{r_E^2}^{u-d} = 0.85(12)(19)_{\rm sys} \ {\rm fm}^2$, (v) the magnetic charge radius squared, $\expv{r_M^2}^{u-d} = 0.71(19)(23)_{\rm sys} \ {\rm fm}^2$, and (vi) the magnetic moment $\mu^{u-d} = 4.15(22)(10)_{\rm sys}$.
+At this point, we do not consider deviations from phenomenological/experimental results significant.
+In the axial channel, to obtain this improved consistency of results and for the form factors to satisfy the PCAC relation between them, it was crucial to include the $N\pi$ state in the removal of ESC.\looseness-1